cunnie/docs/ghetto_raid.md

 The 1Gb ethernet interface places a hard limit on our sequential read and write performance: 111MB/s.

-Similarly, a reasonable upper-bound for IOPS would be the performance of a native SSD (in this example, the Intel X25-M G2 (MLC), which clocks in at [~8,600](Intel X25-M G2 (MLC) IOPS).
-The IOPS upper bound is a "soft" upper bound, more a goal than a limit.

 For comparison we have added the performance of our external USB hard drive (the performance numbers are from a VM whose data store resided on a USB hard drive).
 Note that the external USB hard drive is not limited by gigabit ethernet throughput, and thus is able to post a Sequential Read benchmark that exceeds the theoretical maximum.

 <table>